How do I Notify the Health Service Executive?

 What is the required European Standard for protective eyewear?

-The only standard acceptable in the EU for protective eyewear for sunbeds under the Low Voltage Directive is EN 60335-2-27 household and similar electrical appliances – Safety - Particular requirements for appliances for skin exposure to ultraviolet and infrared radiation.
-These standards have been in place since 1997 and have been updated on two occasions in 2010 and 2013 but any of the three versions are acceptable as there is no technical difference in the requirements of EN 60335-2-27: 1997, 2010, or 2013 relating to protective eyewear for use with UV appliances.
+The only standard acceptable in the EU for protective eyewear for sunbeds under the Low Voltage Directive is EN 60335-2-27:2013 household and similar electrical appliances – Safety - Particular requirements for appliances for skin exposure to ultraviolet and infrared radiation.
 Requirements for goggles are set out in Clause 32.102.
 The current required standards may be revised or revoked but compliance with the relevant European harmonised standards, as stated in the Act, is acceptable.

 What about EN 170 standards – are these ok?

-The National Standards Authority of Ireland (NSAI) have advised that CENELEC have confirmed that it is acceptable to allow EN 170 marked goggles to be supplied with EN 60335-2-27 sunbeds if the manufacturer provides a declaration that the goggles fulfil the requirements of EN 60335-2-27.
+The National Standards Authority of Ireland (NSAI) has advised that CENELEC has confirmed that it is acceptable to allow EN 170 marked goggles to be supplied with EN 60335-2-27 sunbeds if the manufacturer provides a declaration that the goggles fulfil the requirements of EN 60335-2-27:2013.

 Should you have any queries in relation to the standards they should be referred to the NSAI for direct attention.
 The NSAI contact details are as follows: